Bunny sitting with plant

 rabbit

 Village Vets Dunshaughlin is part of the wider Village Vets group (reviews mention using multiple Village Vets sites, including access to a 24‑hour service at another branch).
 Recent reviews describe the practice as set up for both routine care and time-sensitive problems, with examples including accommodating a last-minute appointment for an elderly cat and arranging immediate attention for a cat with puncture wounds after an attack.
 Longer reviews also mention ongoing management of more complex orthopaedic issues (a ruptured ACL with a long recovery) and support around end-of-life decisions.
-Owners also note practical convenience such as being able to book appointments online.

 Page 22 of 72